-Apart from regular Board meetings, the Chairman also held a meeting with independent non-executive Directors only without the presence of the senior management and executive Directors during the year.
+Apart from regular Board meetings, the Chairperson also held a meeting with independent non-executive Directors only without the presence of the other Directors during the year.

-Chairman and Chief Executive Officer
+Chairperson and Chief Executive Officer

-Code provision A.2.1 stipulates that the roles of Chairman and Chief Executive should be separate and should not be performed by the same individual.
+Code provision A.2.1 stipulates that the roles of Chairperson and Chief Executive should be separate and should not be performed by the same individual.

-The Chairman and Chief Executive Officer of the Company are held by Dr. Minshen Zhu who is the founder of the Company and has extensive experience in the industry, in-depth knowledge about the management as well as business operations of the Company.
+The Chairperson and Chief Executive Officer of the Company were held by Dr. Minshen Zhu, who was the founder of the Company, for the period to 28 April 2021.
+Following the passing of Dr. Minshen Zhu, Ms. Sumeng Cao, an executive Director, was appointed as the Chairperson and Chief Executive Officer of the Company on 30 April 2021.
+Ms. Cao has served as the Company's Chief Operating Officer from March 2019 to April 2021 and has an in-depth knowledge about the management as well as business operations of the Company.

-The Board believes that vesting the roles of the Chairman and Chief Executive Officer in Dr. Minshen Zhu provides the Group with strong and consistent leadership that allows for effective and efficient planning and implementation of business decisions and strategies.
+The Board believes that vesting the roles of the Chairperson and Chief Executive Officer in Ms. Sumeng Cao provides the Group with strong and consistent leadership that allows for effective and efficient planning and implementation of business decisions and strategies.